 All community members will be required to self-monitor for symptoms of COVID-19.
-Everyone will be required to answer a daily self-screening agreement prior to logging in to the portal each day.
+Everyone will be required to answer a daily self-screening agreement (daily health pledge) prior to logging in to the portal each day.

-Symptomatic members of the community will be directed to follow current Stockton health and safety procedures, including adherence to all current State and federal (e.g. CDC) protocols and guidelines.
+Symptomatic members of the community will be directed to follow current Stockton health and safety procedures, including adherence to all current local, State. and federal (e.g. CDC) protocols and guidelines.
 Stockton maintains up-to-date COVID-19 related health and safety procedures, including COVID-19 testing, on its web site.